-We have conducted safety and efficacy studies of AL001 in non-human primates, also referred to as NHPs, and completed preclinical chronic good laboratory practice (GLP) toxicology testing through 13 weeks with no test article related adverse findings.
-In non-human primates, AL001 recognizes and binds to SORT1 with potency similar to that seen in the binding between AL001 and human SORT1.
+We have conducted safety and efficacy studies of AL001 in non-human primates, also referred to as NHPs, and completed preclinical toxicology testing with no target related adverse findings.
+In non-human primates,

+AL001 recognizes and binds to SORT1 with potency similar to that seen in the binding between AL001 and human SORT1.
 In these non-human primate experiments, AL001 delivered by intravenous injection to the blood stream blocked SORT1 and increased levels of PGRN in both plasma and the CSF (Figure 7).
 These experiments indicated that there were therapeutic levels of AL001 in the brain following delivery to the bloodstream systemically.
 These effects were observed after a single dose of AL001 as well as during and after multiple dosing.

 Figure 7.
-AL001 blocks SORT1 and increases the levels of PGRN in plasma and the cerebrospinal fluid in NHP following injection to the bloodstream, indicating that peripherally injected AL001 elicits the desired biological response in the brain (n=4) ( indicates p<0.05 and indicates p<0.01 by T-test).
+AL001 blocks SORT1 and increases the levels of PGRN in plasma and the cerebrospinal fluid in NHP following injection to the bloodstream, indicating that peripherally injected AL001 elicits the desired biological response in the brain (n=4).